ChrisAndreotti/learning-typescript/README.md

 * Namespaces vs. loading Modules with TypeScript
 * Interfaces in TypeScript, and how to implement and extend them.
 Also, how to create optional properties and dynamic property names
 * Generics in TypeScript
+* Using Decorators in TypeScript to attach functions to classes, methods, properties, and method parameters

 All content and instructions came from the excellent [Understanding TypeScript course](https://www.udemy.com/understanding-typescript) on Udemy.